gootieno/redux-coding-practice/README.md

 ### Credit
-This series of challenges is was influenced by Mosh Hamedani through his site codingwithmosh.com.
-He offers a series of courses in which I decided to take to further my knowlege in redux.
+This series of challenges and lessons were influenced by Mosh Hamedani through his site codingwithmosh.com.
+He offers a series of courses of which I decided to take to further my knowlege in redux.